pervoj/Synchrony/README.md

 **Synchrony** is a new way to synchronize clouds in GNOME.
-It is based on [rclone](https://rclone.org/) to provide the ability to synchronize any favorite cloud provider.
+It is based on [rclone](https://rclone.org/) to provide the ability to synchronize as much cloud providers as possible.

 ## ⚙️ Installing